You want smart political talk without the meltdowns?

 And so that's kind of what I want, right?

-Uh, you know, and then that's all good and great.
+And that's all good and great.

 But I really want to win, right?

-I mean, uh that that's been my thing forever.
+I mean, that's been my thing forever.

-I want to turn likes and shares and clicks and comments and views and all that into victories or ways to to win.
+I want to turn likes and shares and clicks and comments and views and all that into victories or ways to win.

 LFA TV on Rumble.